kclip/DSVGD/README.md

 The shaded area represents the optimal normalized global posterior (obtained by normalizing the product of the two local posteriors) to be approximated at both agents.
 The blue solid line represents a Kernel Density Estimate over the particles of the scheduled agents after *L* local SVGD iterations.
 A uniform *U(-6, 6)* prior is used.
-Notice that at *i=1*, agent 1 obtains an approximation of its local posterior (green dashed line), while at *i=2*, agent 2 integrates the knowledge from agent's 1 approximation with its local posterior to obtain a two modes distribution.
+Notice that at *i=1*, agent 1 obtains an approximation of its local posterior (green dashed line), while at *i=2*, agent 2 integrates the knowledge from agent's 1 approximation with its local posterior (orange dashed line) to obtain a two modes distribution.

 <img src="data/1Dtoygaussian.gif" width="40%">